CallumBoi0013/attract-extra/layouts/extended/README.md

-#ExtendedObjects and Animate library with demo layout and new objects
+#ExtendedObjects and Animate library

+The extended objects library extends the capabilities of the existing Attract-Mode objects.

 **ExtendedObjects**
-The extended objects library extends the capabilities of the existing Attract-Mode objects.
+ExtendedObjects is a .nut file you can include with your Attract-Mode layout to provide more functionality.
+It is also designed for expandibility, allowing developers to create new objects made from multiple other objects or add new animations to be used in your layout.

+**Animate**
+Animate is a .nut file that relies on ExtendedObjects to make it easy to add animations to objects in your Attract-Mode layout.

 ##ExtendedObjects Usage
 ----------------